Skip to main content

 Select threads config

-You can also override the proxy checker in each scraper using the Override function - Proxy Checker.
+You can also override the proxy checker in each parser using the override function - Proxy Checker.

 Override Proxy Checker

-The option Exclude from "All" in the proxy checker settings allows excluding its proxies from general access in A-Parser.
-This option is useful when certain proxies need to be made available only from specific tasks or only for specific scrapers:
+The Exclude from "All" option in the proxy checker settings allows you to exclude its proxies from general use in A-Parser.
+This option is useful when you need to make certain proxies available only for specific tasks or only for specific parsers:

-• a specific scraper needs to be configured to use the excluded proxy checker
+• for a specific parser, you must set the use of the excluded proxy checker in the settings

 Changes in logic

-Previously, if a specific proxy checker was selected in the task, and a different proxy checker was specified in the scraper, the scraper waited for proxies.
-Now, the settings of the specific scraper are prioritized:
+Previously, if a specific proxy checker was selected in a task and a different proxy checker was specified in the parser, the parser would wait for proxies.
+Now, the settings of the specific parser have higher priority:

 • "All" - uses all proxies selected for the task